In this post you will see how to modify a Raspberry unmounted to make the changes required by the user and save them on a uSD card.

-Any of our Raspberry based devices can be used here:
+Any of our Raspberry PLCs can be used here:

 Find the Raspbian partition in the disk image (you must find here the start sector of the second partition (532480).
 In order to calculate the offset of the partition you have to multiply this number by 512 bytes.